 When ready to install, you need to carefully put the pieces all back on part way to get everything to slip together.
 Notice how the mouthpiece is only half on at this point.
 (Be careful not to tear the vinyl mouthpiece).
-Also a VERY small amount of silicon lubricant such as Silcon7 (available here) on the vinyl tubes can help immensely getting it all back in.
+Also a VERY small amount of lubricant such as the recommended WX Recorder Cream (available here) on the vinyl tubes can help immensely getting it all back in.
 (Don't put any on the metal parts!)...

 Now slide it on the rest of the way...

 And a view from the player's perspective.
 You can see the insulating tape extending very slightly over the side edge of the sensor...

 All set!
 Here is how it looks on the mouth.
 (Yes, I know I need a shave!)...

 First you need to turn on your MIDI EVI and set it to send the proper MIDI controllers: The MIDI EVI defaults to sending MIDI Volume but I prefer sending Breath Controller data (cc#2) and variable velocity.
 So each time I turn on the MIDI EVI, I do this...
 Put the left hand thumb between the 2nd and 3rd octave rollers (withOUT touching the left hand ring), AND finger the 1st TRILL key AND the 3rd VALVE key, AND touch the Programming Button (furthest right hand pinky sensor).